KRChapman/workingTogether/README.md

 **1.**  Partner B forkes the newly created repo.

-**2.**  Partner A clones their repo they created and Partner B clones the repo they forked.
+**2.**  Partner A If not using react clones their repo they created.
+Then Partner B clones the repo they forked regardles of what library they are using.

 **3.** Navigate to the project directory :file_folder: .